rajanand02/rajanand02.github.io/_posts/2014-03-18-Simple-crud-app-in-meteor.md

 </template>
 {% endhighlight %}

-If we switch to the browser we could see all the posts
+now all the posts are available in our html template..
 <figure>
   <img src ="/images/allposts.png">
 </figure>

-We have completed half of the application now lets add delete function in our template manager..
+We have completed *C* and *R* in *CRUD*, now lets add *D*elete function in our template manager..

 #### Delete